Levitate (The Fall album): Recording background

+Drummer Simon Wolstencroft left after a disagreement about the recording of "Everybody But Myself"; also having received financial advice about the group's VAT bill, he resigned from being a co-director of The Fall business.
+Karl Burns, who was previously fired in 1996 after the release of The Light User Syndrome, was brought back in to replace Wolstencroft.
+Julia Nagle programmed computers using Logic Audio software, played guitar and keyboards on most of Levitate, and contributed vocals on songs "Doc Shanley's Quartet", "I'm A Mummy" and B-side "Scareball".
+Scottish artist Tommy Crooks joined the group towards the end of recording sessions as a guitarist.

-The album features several covers – "I'm a Mummy" by Bob McFadden & Dor and "Jungle Rock" by Hank Mizell, as well as an interpretation of the song "I Come and Stand At Every Door", based on a poem by Nazım Hikmet and a traditional tune, previously performed by Pete Seeger, The Misunderstood and The Byrds ("Jap Kid" is an instrumental version of this track).
+The album features two covers – "I'm a Mummy", by Bob McFadden & Dor, and "Jungle Rock", by Hank Mizell – as well as an interpretation of the song "I Come and Stand At Every Door", based on a poem by Nazım Hikmet and a traditional tune, previously performed by Pete Seeger, The Misunderstood and The Byrds ("Jap Kid" is an instrumental version of this track).
 Another track, "Tragic Days", is a poorly recorded fragment of a jam session at Martin Bramah's flat back in 1990, when Bramah still played in The Fall.

 "Masquerade" was remixed from the album version and released as a single in February 1998 to coincide with the group's leader Mark E. Smith receiving the Godlike Genius award at the NME Awards.
+Julia Nagle's young son Basil contributed a spoken part on the single version.
 It reached number 69 in the UK charts.
 The "Masquerade" sessions also produced a b-side "Calendar", a collaboration with then-unknown Damon Gough (aka Badly Drawn Boy) which came about after a chance meeting when Smith allegedly mistook Gough's car for a taxi outside the pub.